delineateio/delineateio-blog/content/posts/2022-09-20/index.md

 ### 👥 Joy of building engineering teams

 After the bumpy start, I came to really enjoy hiring, building, coaching and leading large engineering teams.
 It's now (almost) as pleasurable and rewarding as building software itself.
+Managing engineering organisations of c.200 people clearly has an entirely different set of challenges, successes and rewards.

-Specifically, it's been such a privilege to work with so many talented, smart and committed software engineers from around the world.
-I continue to provide large scale engineering leadership today, if interested you can find out more on about my career history on [LinkedIn](https://www.linkedin.com/in/jonathan-fenwick/).
+Specifically, it's been such a privilege to work with so many talented, smart and committed software engineers from around the world - many who have remained friends long after we've finished working together.

+I continue to provide large scale engineering leadership today, you can find out more on about my career history on [LinkedIn](https://www.linkedin.com/in/jonathan-fenwick/).
 I remain very focused on and motivated by creating the best possible culture where we delivery quality and individuals thrive.

 **Yet, throughout the leadership and management phase of my career the joy of and urge to return to hands-on software engineering has remained... running on an infinite background worker thread.**

 ## Inspiration

-**I have literally missed developing being a core part of my day job since the day it stopped being so.
+**I have missed developing being a core part of my day job since the day it stopped being so.
 For years I have incubated the idea of returning to be an Individual Contributor (IC) role.**

 I read with interest in July 2021 that [Mitchell Hashimoto](https://www.hashicorp.com/blog/mitchell-s-new-role-at-hashicorp), one of the co-founders of [Hashicorp](https://www.hashicorp.com), who's surname is the source of the "Hash" in "Hashicorp" was to move from an exec role back to a technical IC role.

+TODO: ADD SOME FURTHER READING

+## Back to reality

+### Core challenge

 I am not Mitchell, his achievements are significantly greater than mine, yet I found his story a reference point and inspiration - if he could do it, why couldn't I?

 The core challenge is that unlike Mitchell's [GitHub contribution map](https://github.com/mitchellh) shows he remained a very prolific contributor whereas I have not.

-## Back to reality

 ### 🐦 Technical capability of managers